 This is one of the most frequently asked questions(FAQ) new clients ask.
-And I tell everybody something different.
+And we tell everybody something different.
 Why is that?
-Because it's YOUR body, not mine.
+Because it's YOUR body.
+We can recommend what we THINK may be beneficial but we don't live your life, know your stresses, pain, or struggles.

 "WOW, I didn't know that was sore until you started working on it!"